syntho-ai/syntho-docs/docs/deployment/kubernetes/jupyterhub_ray.md

       authenticator_class: azuread
 ```

+Other methods are described in the documentation of JupyterHub.
+If any issues arise, please contact the Syntho Team.

 #### Application access

 Depending on the requirement for accessing the application, we can either select a `Loadbalancer` in Kubernetes to create a separate `Loadbalancer` that can be used for accessing the application.
 If that is the case, the following values should be set like this: